3timesv/Extractive-Text-Summarizer/README.md

                       * Extractive text summarizer using pretrained Glove Word Embeddings.

 To Summarize : I used Wikipedia article on Artificial Intelligence (https://en.m.wikipedia.org/wiki/Artificial_intelligence) to summarize.

+Results of two summarizations is also provided as text files to compare the extracted Summaries.